ember-fastboot/fastboot-website/markdown/docs/addon-author-guide.md

 with very large line numbers.
 Your addon's code will be intermingled with other addons, and Ember itself, in the `vendor.js` file.

-To figure out what is causing the exception to be thrown, look at the stack trace shown when running the app.
+To find the cause of the exception, look at the stack trace shown when running the app.
 Note the line number, then open `dist/fastboot/vendor.js` in your text editor.
 Scroll down to the provided line number (or, better, use your editor's "Go to Line" functionality) to pinpoint exactly which line is causing the issue.